He dreamed of creating his own African superhero universe. Now it’s finally paying off.

 Okupe is keenly aware that his comics now reside with a publisher that has years of success with live-action adaptations, from multiple “Hellboy” movies to “The Umbrella Academy,” one of Netflix’s top streaming series, which was recently renewed for a third season.

 Multiple trips to Los Angeles to talk with producers have Okupe confident that his comics have Hollywood potential, but he isn’t interested in just making a sale.
-Okupe is a student of the superhero movie genre, especially the resume of Kevin Feige and his decade-long success closely overseeing the Marvel Cinematic Universe — and would want to be just as involved if Hollywood brought his own universe to the screen.
+Okupe is a student of the superhero movie genre, especially the résumé of Kevin Feige and his decade-long success closely overseeing the Marvel Cinematic Universe — and would want to be just as involved if Hollywood brought his own universe to the screen.

 “These are the things that I’ve had to carefully [plan] as I’ve made this transition,” Okupe said.
 “I would be lying if I said that [Hollywood is] not something that I think about.”

 Dark Horse’s acquisition has the look of other recent deals to help diversify media in the wake of the racial uprising of 2020.
-But Okuye’s talks began in 2019 — “before it was in style,” he said.
+But Okupe’s talks began in 2019 — “before it was in style,” he said.
 “I would be remiss if I didn’t give them credit for taking that step in 2019 when they weren’t under the huge pressure that some other brands are under right now.”

 As Okupe and YouNeek Studios settle into their new home, he says that being at a publisher that “believes in the material and the why of the material” will be the key to a seamless transition for himself and his heroes.